 That kings for such a tomb would wish to die.

-In the final four lines the speaker reveals what kind of tomb Shakespeare does have.
+In the final four lines, the speaker reveals what kind of tomb Shakespeare does have.
 It is the only one that is truly befitting for someone of his importance.
 His works, and his memory, have come to live within his readers and all those who saw his plays performed.
-As “we” grieve for his loss, “our” bodies turn into the marble sepulchre in which Shakespeare now rests.
+As “we” grieve for his loss, “our” bodies turn into the marble sepulcher in which Shakespeare now rests.